Rattelsdorf: Geography

-The community also has 7 traditional rural land units, known in German as Gemarkungen, named Busendorf, Ebing, Höfen b.
-Rattelsdorf, Medlitz, Mürsbach, Rattelsdorf and Daschendorfer Forst, six of which have the same names as six of the constituent communities (it is traditional for a Gemarkung to be named after a town or village lying nearby).
+The municipality also has 7 traditional rural land units, known in German as Gemarkungen, named Busendorf, Ebing, Höfen b.
+Rattelsdorf, Medlitz, Mürsbach, Rattelsdorf and Daschendorfer Forst, six of which have the same names as six of the constituent municipalities (it is traditional for a Gemarkung to be named after a town or village lying nearby).

 History

 Until Secularization in 1803, The Benedictine Monastery at Michelsberg held sway over Rattelsdorf.
 Michelsberg was one of the monasteries incorporated into the High Monastery at Bamberg.
-Since the Reichsdeputationshauptschluss of 1803, the community has belonged to Bavaria.
-In the course of administrative reform in Bavaria, today’s community came into being under the Gemeindeedikt (“Community Edict”) of 1818.
+Since the Reichsdeputationshauptschluss of 1803, the municipality has belonged to Bavaria.
+In the course of administrative reform in Bavaria, today’s municipality came into being under the Gemeindeedikt (“municipality Edict”) of 1818.
 Until 1972, Rattelsdorf belonged to Staffelstein district.
-The constituent community of Höfen, with Höfenneusig and Freudeneck, as well as Mürsbach, with Zaugendorf and Helfenroth, belonged to Ebern district until 1972, and thereby to Lower Franconia.
+The constituent municipality of Höfen, with Höfenneusig and Freudeneck, as well as Mürsbach, with Zaugendorf and Helfenroth, belonged to Ebern district until 1972, and thereby to Lower Franconia.

 Population development

 Within municipal limits, 3,413 inhabitants were counted in 1970, 3,987 in 1987 and 4,566 in 2000.
 In May 2005, 4,681 inhabitants were counted.